If you want to start a construction company, you need to read this.

 What I recommend is that if you have the budget, invest in hiring an in-house estimator and set up an office for them so you can focus on running your business and meeting new clients.

 The biggest challenge contractors have is a lack of time to estimate and meet new clients.
-That’s why the goal is to have your own team perform your estimates while you’re out chasing business.
+That’s why the goal is to have your own team perform your estimates while you’re out winning more construction bids.

 By the way, I AM Builders is primarily an estimating company so we can help you with your estimates.